ssuryanarayanan/Qi-Docs/docs/StreamBehaviors.md

 | Version | Returns null (= Discrete Behavior) |
 | IDictionary, IEnumerable | Null |

-All values in the stream type will be ‘set’ to the Stream Behavior Mode.
-Continuous is the default if not set.
-Individual Type Values can be overridden to act as another behavior.
-In this way the user can have different values within the same event to have a different behavior.
-Note that when doing this, the Main Behavior Mode is still used to determine whether an event is returned for an index between data.
-If the main Behavior Mode is set to ‘Discrete’ then no event is returned for the call, regardless of any overrides.
+The behavior of all values in the stream event type will be controlled by the stream behavior `Mode` property. `Continuous` is the default if a defined stream behavior is not set.
+Individual event properties can be overridden to act as another behavior by setting the `Overrides` property.
+In this way the user can have different extrapolation behavior for different properties within the same event.
+Note that when doing this, the main Behavior Mode is still used to determine whether an event is returned for an index between data.
+If the main behavior `Mode` property is set to ‘Discrete’, no event is returned for the call requiring a calculated value, regardless of any overrides.

-ExtrapolationMode
+##ExtrapolationMode Values
-All:  extrapolation done at both start and end of data in stream. <DEFAULT>
+- `All`:  extrapolation done at both start and end of data in stream. <DEFAULT>
-Forward: extrapolation done at the end of the stream (not at the front).
+- `Forward`: extrapolation done at the end of the stream (not at the front).
-Backward: extrapolation done at the front of the stream (not at the end).
+- `Backward`: extrapolation done at the front of the stream (not at the end).
-None: no extrapolation done
+- `None`: no extrapolation done

-The ExtrapolationMode (stream behavior parameter) comes in to play for a stream in the following conditions:
+The `ExtrapolationMode` property applies to a stream in the following conditions:
--GetValue (and GetValues) when an index is used that is before or after all of the data in the stream -GetWindowValues when the start index is before all event in the stream or when the end index  is after all events in the stream
+- `GetValue` and `GetValues` calls when an index is used that is before or after all of the data in the stream
+- `GetWindowValues` when the start index is before all event in the stream or when the end index  is after all events in the stream
--GetRangeValues when the ‘start index’ is before all the data (or after all the data) -GetIntervals …on indexes on each side of an interval
+- `GetRangeValues` when the start index is before all the data or after all the data
+- `GetIntervals` when indices are on each side of an interval

 | Behavior | Extrapolation | Before Start of Stream | After End of Stream | Empty Stream |
 | -------- | ------------- | ---------------------- | ------------------- | ------------ |